Sabbatical Leave: Should Your Company Offer A Program?

 Whether a sabbatical is paid or unpaid can depend on the company’s financial resources, the length of the sabbatical, and the perceived benefits.
 Paid sabbaticals are obviously more attractive to employees but can be cost-prohibitive for some companies.
 Unpaid sabbaticals still provide the benefits of time off without the financial commitment.

-There are also HR consideration to handle within this question:
+There are also HR considerations to handle within this question:

-• Will earnings during sabbatical be eligible for 401K match contributions?
+- Will earnings during the sabbatical be eligible for 401K match contributions?

 Company examples: